Art and Social Justice

 Creative Arts and History of Time

-Working along this art piece as reference for a watercolor study, the motive of the reference turned out to be relevant in regard to history of time
+Working with this artwork as a reference for a watercolor study, we found that the subject matter was relevant in regard to the history of time

-The reference picture spoke to us through the dynamic tension between space and no space shown in different sections of the artwork (spacious straight lines versus densed curvy lines)
+The reference picture spoke to us through the dynamic tension between space and non-space, as seen in the different sections of the artwork (spacious straight lines versus dense curvy lines)

-The artmaking process had implications in regards to our ability to build Relational Empathy for marginalized populations
+The artistic process had implications regarding our ability to develop relational empathy for marginalized populations

 Process of Artwork I

-Sketching the densed curved lines we felt a strong body sense of unease.
-There was a feeling of harsh contraction in the guts.
-This gut feeling was a door opener to get in touch with empathy not only for our own physical state but more so with for the life and suffering of others
+As we sketched the dense, curved lines, we felt a strong sense of unease in our body.
+There was a feeling of harsh contraction in our guts.
+This gut feeling opened the door to connect with empathy, not only for our own physical state, but also for the lives and suffering of others

-The gut feeling reminded us of the Felt Sense we had during the influx of Syrian refugees and Ukraine war survivors in 2016 and 2022
+The gut feeling reminded us of the Felt Sense we had during the influx of Syrian refugees and Ukrainian war survivors in 2016 and 2022

-People came with trains, busses and private car convoys and on foot.
-For to survive they had to squeeze their bodies into overcrowded rolling rescue spaces in ways that had been inhuman
+People arrived by train, bus, private car, and on foot.
+To survive, they had to squeeze their bodies into overcrowded rolling rescue spaces in inhuman ways

-Views of refugee documentations in 2016 and 2022 became vivid to the inner eye: We could feel the state of 'being squeezed in' physically while holding the brush
+Vivid images of refugee documentations from 2016 and 2022 came to mind: We could physically feel the sensation of being 'squeezed in' while holding the brush

 Watercolor sketch following the reference picture of Adolf Hölzel ('Glas Window Design, o.J.')